ehmicky/test-each/README.md

 ### Side effects

-Object parameters that are directly modified should be cloned to prevent side effects for the next iterations.
+If `callback`'s parameters are directly modified, they should be cloned to prevent side effects for the next iterations.

-[input functions](#fuzz-testing) can be used for that purpose.
+[Input functions](#fuzz-testing) can be used for that purpose.

 <!-- eslint-disable fp/no-mutation, no-param-reassign -->